 Business people are warmly invited to join us at www.americasedge.org/join-us.

-ReadyNation amplifies the voice of business leaders in support of early childhood policies that strengthen our economy and workforce.
-Our multi-year plan involves researching a wide variety of early childhood issues, communicating our findings, and mobilizing business leaders and activists to build support for early investments.
-Originally created in 2006 by The Pew Charitable Trusts and a dozen other funders, we became part of America’s Promise Alliance in early 2012 and at that that time changed our name from the Partnership for America’s Economic Success to ReadyNation.
+ReadyNation was originally created created in 2006 by The Pew Charitable Trusts and a dozen other funders.
+In 2012, we became part of America’s Promise Alliance and at that that time changed our name from the Partnership for America’s Economic Success to ReadyNation.

 Today’s American students are less prepared than their parents, or their international peers, to be the productive citizens, neighbors and taxpayers.

 To overcome these challenges, we must focus on fixing the problem at the beginning of a child's life, where the returns to society and the child are the greatest.
 At just three years of age, children of poor parents use fewer than half the words spoken by their wealthier peers.
 By kindergarten entry, many low-income children are so far behind that they will repeat grades, struggle through school and never graduate.
 This has dire consequences for state and federal budgets, public safety and the nation’s economic competitiveness; children who lack a strong start disproportionately grow to be adults who are unhealthy, are unemployed or earn lower wages, pay fewer taxes and rely more on public services.

 Investing in smart early childhood policies reaps returns today, tomorrow and for generations to come.

 In order to make the successful development of children the top economic priority of the nation, ReadyNation has outlined a multi-year plan to research a wide variety of early childhood issues, communicate the findings, and mobilize business leaders and activists to make the case for early childhood investments.